fairfield-programming/standards/README.md

 **Note:** It can take anywhere from a few seconds to a few minutes to start the website, but once the website is live, it does [hot reloading](https://www.gatsbyjs.com/docs/reference/local-development/fast-refresh/).

-## Create
-On `/create` page, the user can use the in-browser standard editor to create a standard file.
-On the left pane, the user can type in code.
-At the same time, on the right pane, a preview of the rendered standard document will appear.

-## Search
-The search feature lets users search for standards based on the name, authors, or category of the standard.
-This feature allows people to quickly access what they are looking for and adds to the maintainability of the entire website in the long term.

 ## Contribute